-Audit Committee

-Nominating and Corporate Governance Committee
+- Audit Committee - Nominating and Corporate Governance Committee

-Director since: 2014 Age: 60 Mr. Bonney has served as a member of our board of directors since December 2014 and was appointed chair of our board in December 2015.
+Mr. Bonney has served as a member of our board of directors since December 2014 and was appointed chair of our board in December 2015.

 Mr. Bonney has served as the Executive Chair of Kaleido Biosciences, a biotechnology company, since June 2017.
 From June 2017 until August 2018, he also served as Kaleido's Chief Executive Officer.
 Mr. Bonney was a Partner at Third Rock Ventures, a healthcare venture firm, from January to July 2016.
-Mr. Bonney previously served as the Chief Executive Officer and a member of the board of directors of Cubist Pharmaceuticals, Inc., a biopharmaceutical company (now a wholly-owned subsidiary of Merck & Co., Inc.), from June 2003 until his retirement in December 2014.
+Mr. Bonney previously served as the Chief Executive Officer and a member of the board of directors of Cubist Pharmaceuticals, Inc., a biopharmaceutical company (now a whollyowned subsidiary of Merck & Co., Inc.), from June 2003 until his retirement in December 2014.
 From January 2002 to June 2003, he served as Cubist's President and Chief Operating Officer.
-In addition, Mr. Bonney is the Chair of the board of directors of Magenta Therapeutics, Inc. and serves as a director of Celgene Corporation, Syros Pharmaceuticals, Inc. and Sarepta Therapeutics, Inc., NPS Pharmaceuticals, Inc. and Cubist.
+In addition, Mr. Bonney is the Chair of the board of directors of Magenta Therapeutics, Inc. and serves as a director of Celgene Corporation, Syros Pharmaceuticals, Inc. and Sarepta Therapeutics, Inc. Mr. Bonney formerly served as a director of Global Blood Therapeutics, Inc., NPS Pharmaceuticals, Inc. and Cubist.